 We first show that mice exploit changes in behavioral context (reward size or stimulus probability) to optimize choices in an auditory decision task.
-Then, using two-photon calcium imaging of neuronal activity in primary auditory cortex, we establish that sound-evoked neuronal responses are modulated by changes in behavioral context.
-Next, we construct decoders of neuronal activity, and show that decoding the activity of a small number of neurons-sometimes even a single neuron-matched or exceeded the performance of the animal.
-Finally, we show that sound decoding is stable, suggesting that (i) downstream areas of auditory cortex do not require context-dependent change of decoding weights to optimize the sound readout; and (ii) plasticity in downstream areas is essential for context-based reward maximization.
+Then, using two-photon calcium imaging of neuronal activity in the primary auditory cortex, we establish that sound-evoked neuronal responses are modulated by changes in behavioral context.
+Next, we construct decoders of neuronal activity and show that decoding the activity of a small number of neurons-sometimes even a single neuron-matched or exceeded the performance of the animal.
+Finally, we show that sound decoding is stable, suggesting that (1) downstream areas of the auditory cortex do not require context-dependent change of decoding weights to optimize the sound readout and that (2) plasticity in downstream areas is essential for context-based reward maximization.

-Mice combine sensory stimulus and context in a perceptual decision-making task.
+Mice combine sensory stimulus and context in a perceptual decision-making task

-We developed a tone-frequency discrimination task for head-fixed mice (Figure 1A,B)17.
-Mice were placed on a cylindrical treadmill facing three lick spouts.
+We developed a tone-frequency discrimination task for headfixed mice (Figures 1A and 1B).17 Mice were placed on a cylindrical treadmill facing three lick spouts.
 To initiate a trial, mice were required to lick the center spout, which triggered the delivery of a "tone cloud" sound stimulus composed of 58 overlapping brief pure tones (each pure tone 0.03 s, total 0.6 s).
-A 0.5 μ l water reward was delivered at the center spout at the end of the stimulus, at which point the subject was required to lick the left or right spout depending on whether there were more low (5 - 10 kHz) or high (20 - 40 kHz) frequency tones in the tone cloud.
-Correct choices were rewarded with a sucrose water reward (5%, 2 μ l), while incorrect choices resulted in a noise burst (0.2 s).
+A 0.5- μ L water reward was delivered at the center spout at the end of the stimulus, at which point the subject was required to lick the left or right spout, depending on whether there were more low (5-10 kHz) or high (20-40 kHz) frequency tones in the tone cloud.
+Correct choices were rewarded with a sucrose water reward (5%, 2 μ L), while incorrect choices resulted in a noise burst (0.2 s).

 The tone clouds were presented at six levels of difficulty (proportion high tones 0, 0.25, 0.45, 0.55, 0.75, 1).

 On alternating sessions, we manipulated either the stimulus probability (the fraction of trials where the stimulus was of the high or low category) or the reward amount.
 In the stimulus probability task, the stimulus probability for each category alternated between 70%-30% and 30%-70% in blocks of 200 trials (Figure S1A).
-Thus in a 70%-30% block, the stimulus was drawn with 70% probability from one of the three stimuli for which a left response was rewarded (0%, 25%, 45% high-frequency tones).
-In the reward amount task, the reward amount (3μl or 1μl) associated with correct left and right choices varied in blocks of 200 trials, holding the stimulus probability at 50%-50%.
-After mice experienced the two asymmetric blocks of stimulus probability or reward amount, these two parameters were set to 50%-50% and 2μl-2μl for the rest of the session.
+Thus, in a 70%-30% block, the stimulus was drawn with 70% probability from one of the three stimuli for which a left response was rewarded (0%, 25%, 45% high-frequency tones).
+In the reward amount task, the reward amount (3 or 1 μ L) associated with correct left and right choices varied in blocks of 200 trials, holding the stimulus probability at 50%-50%.
+After mice experienced the two asymmetric blocks of stimulus probability or reward amount, these two parameters were set to 50%-50% and 2-2 μ L for the rest of the session.

 In each case, the optimal behavior in the face of sensory uncertainty is to make biased decisions.
-Performance varied smoothly with trial difficulty, with near perfect performance on easy trials (0 or 1 proportion high tones; Figure 1B,C) and near chance on difficult trials (0.45 or 0.55).
-The animal could exploit the context to achieve a higher reward rate especially on the difficult trials.
-If the animal was in a 30%-70% block where high frequency (rightward) trials are more common than low frequency trials, the mouse should choose rightward more often.
-Similarly, if a block has more reward on the right (3 μ l) than left (1 μ l), the best strategy on difficult trials is to choose rightward.
+Performance varied smoothly with trial difficulty, with near-perfect performance on easy trials (0 or 1 proportion high tones; Figures 1B and 1C) and near chance on difficult trials (0.45 or 0.55).
+The animal could exploit the context to achieve a higher reward rate, especially on the difficult trials.
+If the animal was in a 30%-70% block, where high-frequency (rightward) trials are more common than low frequency trials, the mouse should choose rightward more often.
+Similarly, if a block has more reward on the right (3 μ L) than left (1 μ L), the best strategy on difficult trials is to choose rightward.
 The optimal strategy can be computed based on the task structure (context) and the estimated uncertainty about the stimulus.